clearlinux/clear-linux-documentation/source/guides/maintenance/cpu-performance.rst

 C-states (idle states)
 ======================

-C-states are hardware sleep states that are entered when it is determined that the CPU is idle and not executing instructions.
+Hardware enters a C-state when the CPU is idle and not executing instructions.
 C-states reduce power utilization by increasingly reducing clock frequency, voltages, and features in each state.
 Although C-states can typically be limited or disabled in a system's UEFI or BIOS configuration, these settings are overridden when the `intel_idle driver`_ is in use.

-To view the current cpuidle driver run this command in a terminal:
+To view the current ``cpuidle`` driver run this command in a terminal:

 .. code-block:: bash